 My goal here is to help you grow your financial health in the best way for you, and these rules are a great starting point.

 These rules have helped me immensely over the years.
-But they are not the only money rules out there, in fact there are many others.
+But they are not the only money rules out there, in fact there are many other rules of money management.
 I recommend trying any and all which you feel may work for you and your lifestyle.

 Remember; the more control you have over your money, the less control it can have over you!